 If you deliver wedding photos that fail to meet a client’s expectations or lose the footage from a conference panel you were hired to shoot, professional liability insurance can help cover the cost of a lawsuit.

 Legal expenses can add up quickly, and any dissatisfied client can file a lawsuit.
-That’s why it’s a good idea to purchase professional liability insurance – also called E&O insurance – to protect against accusations of professional negligence.
+That’s why it’s a good idea to purchase professional liability insurance—also called errors and omissions insurance—to protect against accusations of professional negligence.

 While professional liability insurance covers many major risks in the photo and video industry, it does not provide complete protection.
-Photo and video professionals should also consider:
+Professional photographers and videographers should also consider: